What is limonene? The citrus terpene found in cannabis

 What are terpenes?

-Terpenes are a broad class of organic compounds naturally produced by a variety of plants and some animals.
-These compounds are best known for creating the rich array of scents and aromas found in nature.
+Terpenes are a large class of organic compounds naturally produced by many plants and even some animals.
+They are most widely recognised for the diverse range of scents and aromas they create in nature.

-For example, the refreshing aroma of pine trees comes from a terpene called pinene, while the calming fragrance of lavender is attributed to linalool.
+The fresh scent of pine trees, for instance, comes from a terpene known as pinene, while the soothing fragrance of lavender is linked to linalool.

 What are terpenes?